nlesc-nano/MLFF_QD/README.md

 python analysis/extract_metrics.py -p <event_file_path> [-o <output_file_name>]
 ```

-## Plotting Training Metrics for SchNet and Nequip
+## CLI Mode - Plotting Training Metrics for SchNet and Nequip

 The `analysis/plot.py` script allows you to visualize training progress for your models.
 It accepts several command-line options to control its behavior.
 Here’s what each option means: